Advertisement

-The question ‘mention seven commodities that Malawi exports?’ may look unimportant to many Malawians.
+The question: Mention seven commodities that Malawi exports may look stupid to many Malawians.

 But the sincerity of the question is seen when one starts listing down the commodities.
 An average Malawian stops at four or five.